giosava94/auth-templates/README.md

 When the web client receives the user data it can now open a socket connection.
 When opening this connection the web server checks if the user is authenticated through the ID retrieved from the _session cookie_.

-when the socket connection is open we can skip the authentication check but we can add an authorization check to verify user permissions to perform specific action.
+When the socket connection is opened we can skip the authentication check but we can add an authorization check to verify user permissions to perform specific action.
 In fact, through the session ID we can retrieve the user authorizations stored in the local DB.

 When we close the connection the user remains logged id, this way when refreshing the page the **AuthDataContext** performs a request (REST call) to the web server which, using information stored in the _session cookie_, can respond with the user information if the user is authenticated.
 If the user is not authenticated the session cookie is cleared.